-Learning Outcome Required Output Due Date At the end of the course, the student will be Collaborative activity on utilizing Week 6 able to apply differentiation of transcendental definite integration in finding area of a functions, indefinite and definite integration in plane region as well as the volume of solving various conceptual and real-world a solid of revolution. problems.
-Collaborative activity on utilizing 1 week integral to solve law of growth and before final decay problems. exam
+Learning Outcome Required Output Due Date At the end of the course, the student will be Collaborative activity on utilizing 1 week able to apply differentiation of transcendental definite integration in finding area of a before final functions, indefinite and definite integration plane region, the volume of a solid of exam in solving various conceptual and real-world revolution, length of arc and solving problems. work problems.